Metric proposal

 Your agent's improvement rate is a liability (or a moat)

-Agent Improvement Rate (AIR) measures which one — the count of verified production improvements per agent per unit time, gated so the number means something when a team reports it.
+Agent Improvement Rate (AIR) measures which one — the net pace of verified quality change on a production agent, improvements minus regressions per unit time, gated so the number means something when a team reports it.

 Most teams can't tell improvement from noise